 Get started with Azure Blob Storage and Java

 This article shows you how to connect to Azure Blob Storage by using the Azure Blob Storage client library for Java.
-Once connected, your code can operate on containers, blobs, and features of the Blob Storage service.
+Once connected, use the developer guides to learn how your code can operate on containers, blobs, and features of the Blob Storage service.

 API reference | Package (Maven) | Library source code | Samples